PrefectHQ/prefect-aws/README.md

 For more tips on how to use tasks and flows in a Collection, check out [Using Collections](https://orion-docs.prefect.io/collections/usage/)!

+### Recipes

+A tutorial on `ECSTask` can be found [here](https://towardsdatascience.com/prefect-aws-ecs-fargate-github-actions-make-serverless-dataflows-as-easy-as-py-f6025335effc).

+For additional recipes and examples, check out [`prefect-recipes`](https://github.com/PrefectHQ/prefect-recipes).

 ### Feedback

 If you have any questions or issues while using `prefect-aws`, you can find help in either the [Prefect Discourse forum](https://discourse.prefect.io/) or the [Prefect Slack community](https://prefect.io/slack).